Gameplushy/GraphQL/README.md

 ## How to use

-Build and execute the code (In cmd, use `dotnet run`).
-A web page should open (it won't in cmd.
+### Using Visual Studio
+Build and execute the code.
+A web page should open.
+Add to the URL `/graphql`.
+This will open a BananaCakeTop (GraphQL testing page).
+All you have to do is click "Create Document" the first time and you will be able to test the API using this page.

+### Using cmd
+In cmd, use `dotnet run`.
 Follow the given URL (`Now listening on: http://localhost:<port number>`)).
 Add to the URL `/graphql`.
+This will open a BananaCakeTop (GraphQL testing page).
+All you have to do is click "Create Document" the first time and you will be able to test the API using this page.

+### Using the exe found [here](https://github.com/Gameplushy/GraphQL/releases/tag/full-release)
-You will be able to test the API using this page.
+Execute the exe file.
+Follow the given URL (`Now listening on: http://localhost:<port number>`)).
+Add to the URL `/graphql`.
+This will open a BananaCakeTop (GraphQL testing page).
+All you have to do is click "Create Document" the first time and you will be able to test the API using this page.
-You'll need to manually feed the databse by yourself for now.